ansys/pyoptislang/doc/source/api/index.rst

 =============
 API reference
 =============
-This section gives an overview of the API of several public PyOptiSLang classes, functions, and attributes.
+This section provides descriptions of classes, functions, and attributes for the PyOptiSLang API.
 Use the search feature or click links to view API documentation.

 .. toctree::
    :maxdepth: 2